Pmcg1/PandS_Project_2019/README.md

 2. 38th sample: the second feature is given as "3.1" where Fisher had originally given "3.6".
 3. 38th sample: the third feature is given as "1.5" where Fisher had originally given "1.4".

-These three errors have not been rectified in the dataset analysed.
+These three errors have not been rectified in the data set analysed.

 ## License